Paralegal Time Management Tips if You’re a Procrastinator

 6. Run depo exhibit report for starting draft of trial exhibit list

-Then at the end of the day, when you’ve completed 4 of those action items, you can remove them from the list (or check them off the list if you’re the type who likes to see lots of checkmarks) and get that feeling of accomplishment.
+Then at the end of the day, when you’ve completed 4 of those action items (and it increased your billable hours for the day!), you can remove them from the list (or check them off the list if you’re the type who likes to see lots of checkmarks) and get that feeling of accomplishment.

 If you want some more tips on organization, check out our article on Organization Tips for Paralegals.